Do the 36 Questions That Lead to Love Really Work?

 After you’re all done, if you’re looking for even more questions to ask your boyfriend, girlfriend or partner, you can try this list or get inspired by the original 36 to make up your own.

-The list of 36 Questions for Falling in Love
+The List of 36 Questions to Fall in Love

 Ready to try the questions?
 Here’s the full list for you to tackle with your partner.
 Happy asking!